 Join a fjord cruise and experience the fjord and waterfalls such as Brudesløret (the Bridal Veil) and De syv søstrene (the Seven Sisters) at close range.
-There are many sightseeing trips to choose from: You can take the ferry between Geiranger and Hellesylt, the longer ferry trip between Geiranger and Valldal, the one-and-a-half-hour sightseeing trip on board M/S Geirangerfjord Sightseeing, the Geiranger & Norway in a nutshell trip or the Fjord Experience trip.
+There are many sightseeing trips to choose from: You can take the ferry between Geiranger and Hellesylt, the longer ferry trip between Geiranger and Valldal, the one-and-a-half-hour sightseeing trip on board M/S Geirangerfjord Sightseeing or the Geiranger & Norway in a nutshell trip.

 FjordGuiding offers sightseeing trips in open RIB boats on the Geirangerfjord.

 Hiking is a great way to explore the fjord landscape, and a must for everyone visiting the area.
 Choose between short easy walks or summit hikes offering you the most stunning view.
 There is a wide variety of trails, and all are marked.
 Good maps are available.
 More information on hiking in the Geirangerfjord and Trollstigen area.

 If you want to enjoy the beautiful nature in the Geirangerfjord area, you can drive to Westerås Farm (four kilometres from the centre of Geiranger).
 From there you have easy walks to viewpoints or to the glorious Storseterfossen Waterfall, behind which you can walk.

 The old Kløvstien Track at Trollstigen has for hundreds of years been an important link between Romsdalen and Sunnmøre before the Trollstigen Mountain Road was opened in 1936.
 The two-hour walk up Kløvstien Track begins in thick woodland, before opening out into impressive territory with wild views towards the mountains and the Stigfossen Waterfall.
 Some parts are steep, but they are well secured.
 Nevertheless, the walk is not recommended for small children.